jkahmed94/copilot-bootcamp-capstone/docs/project-overview.md

 ## Introduction

 Email Rewriter by Tone is a web application that transforms email content to match different communication styles.
-Choose from three tones (Friendly 😊, Professional 💼, Assertive 💪) to craft the perfect message.
+Choose from several tones (Friendly 😊, Professional 💼, Assertive 💪, Casual 🧢, Formal 🏛️, Empathetic 🤝, Persuasive 🗣️) to craft the perfect message.

 The current MVP includes a fully functional UI with validation, error handling, and complete test coverage.
+The backend and frontend support multiple tone options.
 AI integration is planned for post-MVP.

 ## Architecture